coding-boot-camp/fsf_intensive_prework/docs/modules/sub-modules/chapter4/lesson2.md

 Sign up, and complete the first 3 modules.
 Don't worry about completing the tasks that require a **Pro** membership.
 Just completing the interactive lessons in each module will give you a base that we'll use to build you into a rockstar developer!

-If you wish to go beyond the required modules, go on with your bad self, but don't feel like it's necessary.
+If you wish to go beyond the required modules, feel free to, but don't feel like it's necessary.

 **Required Modules**